Share this Collection

 17 November, 2023

 Xiaolu Guo is a Chinese-born British novelist and film-maker whose work deals with themes of migration, alienation, feminism, translation and trans-national identities.
-She spent the first 30 years of her life in China, first in the the coastal province of Zhejiang and then in Beijing, where she studied sociology and film making at the Beijing Film Academy.
+She spent the first 30 years of her life in China, first in the coastal province of Zhejiang and then in Beijing, where she studied sociology and film making at the Beijing Film Academy.
 She went on to study Documentary Directing at the National Film and Television School in London, where she is now based.
 She has also lived in Zurich and Berlin.

 I wanted to be a woman in the world, or really, a woman of the world – I wanted to equip myself with an intellectual mind so that I could enter a foreign land and not be lost in it.
 I would have a stance or mission, a way of navigating as an outsider. (p.7)

-The idea of research as a safe, controlled framework within which to experience being a stranger is one that resonates with me.
-There are many things I could say about the book (the narrator’s being a stranger to Western culture brings into focus differing notions of freedom, privacy, authorship and time) but I’ll stick to language.
-Throughout the book, she feels outside language or language-less, as she struggles to understand and be understood.
+There are many things I could say about the book (the narrator’s being a stranger to Western culture brings into focus differing notions of freedom, privacy, authorship, and time) but I will stick to language here.
+Throughout the book, the protagonist feels outside language or language-less, struggling to understand and to be understood.

 Every day I hear some new English words.
 I hear them but I don’t register them.
 As if I was half deaf. (p.19)